richardjhong/readme-generator/README.md

   * generateMarkdown.js has three functions in total that are exported to index.js:
     - renderLicenseBadge creates a clickable badge that links to the respective license type based on a switch statement.
     - renderLicenseSection is used to inform which section to add to the License section of the README within the generateMarkdown function.
-    - generateMarkdown function takes data and via destructuring uses string literal notation to literally create the README file with information added via the destructured inquirer responses.
+    - generateMarkdown function takes data and uses string literal notation to format (with literal indentation) the README file with information added via the destructured inquirer responses.

 ## Screenshot